mnot/redbot/README.md

 If you want to allow people to save test results, create the directory referenced by the 'save_dir' configuration variable, and make sure that it's writable to the REDbot process.

-### Running REDbot with Docker
+### Running REDbot in a Container

-If you wish to run REDbot using [Docker](https://www.docker.com), get a local copy of the repository, then:

-> make docker-image

-Start the webserver:
+[OCI](https://opencontainers.org)-compliant containers are [available on Github](https://github.com/mnot/redbot/pkgs/container/redbot), and it's easy to run REDbot one using a tool like [Docker](https://www.docker.com) or [Podman](https://podman.io).
+For example:

-> docker run -p 8000:8000 redbot
+> docker run --rm -p 8000:8000 ghcr.io/mnot/redbot

-Or, just:

-> make docker

-to run REDbot on port 8000.
+or

+> podman run --rm -p 8000:8000 ghcr.io/mnot/redbot

 ## Credits